benni-dev-ux/neural_network_package/README.md

    ` error_history, accuracy_history, trained_thetas, soft_activation_output = neural_net.train(x, y, alpha, batch_size, epochs, lamda_value, beta_val)`

-1. Make predictions from the trained network with validation data.
+4. Make predictions from the trained network with validation data.

    ` prediction_result = neural_net.predict(x_validation)`

 See nn_test_mnist.py for an exemplary usage of the Network with the MNIST Dataset and a hidden layer with 20 Neurons

-## Using Linear Regression

-1. Instantiate a new Neural Network without hidden layers.

-   ` neural_net = nnp.NeuralNetwork([input_layer_size, output_layer_size = 1])`

-2. Train the neural network with given inputs, ground truth and various hyperparameter.

-   hyperparameter:
-   - x : dataset as numpy array
-   - y : ground truth as numpy array
-   - alpha : learning rate
-   - iterations : number of iterations over full dataset

-   ` trained_thetas, error_history = neural_net.train_linear_regression(x, y, alpha, iterations`

 ## Using Logistic Regression